 Matt the Very Dangerous Person

 So, finally, we have Matt Jamison, at the end of the episode.
 He’s lost his church because, despite having the money, he was too busy being unconscious to make the deadline.
 Why was he unconscious?
 Because he stopped to help a Watcher injured in a random attack, and the random attacker came back to randomly attack him.
 By the time he comes to, the new owners have already taken possession of the building.
-Surprise: the new owners aren’t not a faceless hedge fund, after all.
-They’re the GRs, and by the time Matt gets there they’re already throwing away his hymnals and boarding up his stained glass windows.
+Surprise: The new owners are the GRs, and by the time Matt gets there they’re already throwing away his hymnals and boarding up his stained glass windows.

 The pigeons weren’t helping him save his church.
 What they were doing was creating a monster: a man with a punitive sense of justice, a demonstrated willingness to put himself in harm’s way to achieve it, and nothing to lose but money.
 He’s a gun, waiting for somebody to pull the trigger.
 If the purpose of this episode was to introduce something like a villain, it was brilliantly done.
 All of the best villains are a little bit heartbreaking, and nothing breaks a heart like sympathy.